Najd: Ancient history

 In 525, the Aksumites invaded Ḥimyar, and this had a knock-on effect with the Kindites, who lost the support of the Ḥimyarites.
-Within three years the Kindite kingdom had split into four groups: Asad, Taghlib, Qays and Kinānah, each led by a prince of Kindah.
+Within three years the Kingdom of Kinda had split into four groups: Asad, Taghlib, Qays and Kinānah, each led by a prince of Kindah.
 These small principalities were then overthrown in the 530s and 540s in a series of uprisings of the Adnani tribes of Najd and Hijaz.
 In 540, the Lakhmids destroyed all the Kindite settlements in Nejd, forcing the majority of them to move to Yemen.
 The Kindites and most of the Arab tribes switched their alliances to the Lakhmids.

 Islamic history

-Muhammad carried out military expeditions in the area.
+In the 7th century, Muhammad carried out military expeditions in the area.
 The first was the Nejd Caravan Raid against the Quraysh, which took place in 624.
-The Meccans led by Safwan ibn Umayyah, who lived on trade, left in summer for Syria for their seasonal trade business.
+The Meccans led by Safwan ibn Umayya, who lived on trade, left in summer for Syria for their seasonal trade business.
 After Muhammad received intelligence about the Caravan's route, he ordered Zayd ibn Haritha to go after the Caravan, and they successfully raided it and captured 100,000 dirhams worth of booty.

-The Invasion of Nejd happened in Rabi‘ Ath-Thani or Jumada al-Awwal, 4 AH (October, 625 AD).
-Muhammad led his fighters to Nejd to scare off some tribes whose intentions were suspicious.
+The Invasion of Najd happened in Rabi II or Jumada I 4 AH (October 625 AD).
+Muhammad led his fighters to Najd to scare off some tribes whose intentions were suspicious.
 Some scholars say the expedition of Dhat al-Riqa took place in Nejd as part of this invasion.

-The most authentic opinion according to "Saifur Rahman al Mubararakpuri", however, is that the Dhat Ar-Riqa' campaign took place after the fall of Khaibar (and not as part of the invasion of Nejd).
-This is supported by the fact that Abu Hurairah and Abu Musa Al-Ash'ari witnessed the battle.
-Abu Hurairah embraced Islam only some days before Khaibar, and Abu Musa Al-Ash'ari came back from Abyssinia (modern day Ethiopia), and joined Muhammad at Khaibar.
-The rules relating to the prayer of fear, which Muhammad observed at the Dhat Ar-Riqa' campaign, were revealed at the Asfan invasion and, these scholars say, took place after Al-Khandaq.
+The most authentic opinion according to "Saif ar-Rahman al-Mubararakpuri", however, is that the Dhat ar-Riqa' campaign took place after the fall of Khaybar (and not as part of the invasion of Najd).
+This is supported by the fact that Abu Hurayra and Abu Musa al-Ash'ari witnessed the battle.
+Abu Hurayra embraced Islam only some days before Khaybar, and Abu Musa al-Ash'ari came back from Abyssinia (modern day Ethiopia), and joined Muhammad at Khaybar.
+The rules relating to the prayer of fear, which Muhammad observed at the Dhat Ar-Riqa' campaign, were revealed at the Asfan invasion and, these scholars say, took place after al-Khandaq.

 The Expedition of Qatan also took place in Nejd.
 The Banu Asad ibn Khuzaymah tribe (not to be confused with the Banu Asad tribe) was a powerful tribe connected with the Quraysh.
 They resided near the hill of Katan, in the vicinity of Fayd, in Nejd.
 Muhammad received intelligence reports that they were planning a raid on Medina, so he dispatched a force of 150 men under the leadership of Abu Salama 'Abd Allah ibn 'Abd al-Asad to make a sudden attack on this tribe.